 Trends reflect people’s tastes and discoveries of new designs.
-So, let’s reflect on that for the next few minutes with a look at one trend, particularly in marble surfaces, that literally reflects… book-matching and quartermatching.
+So, let’s reflect on that for the next few minutes with a look at one trend, particularly in marble surfaces, that literally reflects… book and quartermatching.

 What is bookmatched marble?